ebraimcarvalho/my-way/obsidian_notes/informatica_powercenter.md

 So, in summary, Informatica integration service is a process residing on the Informatica server waiting for tasks to be assigned for the execution.
 When we execute a workflow, the integration service receives a notification to execute the workflow.
 Then the integration service reads the workflow to know the details like which tasks it has to execute like mappings & at what timings.
 Then the service reads the task details from the repository and proceeds with the execution.

+#### Source Definition

+Is an entity from where you pull the records, and then you store these records in temporary tables (staging tables) or Informatica transformation caches.
+Mapping design make a change in these data records and then load the transformed data in another tables structures, called target tables.
+In every Informatica mapping, there will always be a source and a target.
+To manager different sources and targets in Informatica, you have to use source analyzer and target designer.

+The source or target created/imported in Informatica can be reused any no of times in different mappings.
+Every mapping must have at least on loadable target.
+Otherwise mapping will be invalid.

+**Performance tip** – To improve the performance of Relational Source tables, use indexes on the source database tables.
+On the target, tables disable or remove constraints and indexes for performance.